Do you ever find yourself wondering what is minimalism? Sure—you know it’s about decluttering and owning less—but what is it really all about?

 I don’t feel comfortable calling myself a minimalist because I feel like if I’m not doing it 100% all the time in every area, people will sniff and judge me for calling myself so. – Sydney

-Others confessed they felt like aspiring minimalists – implying they feel there’s a certain standard one has to reach before being called a minimalist.
+Others confessed they felt like aspiring minimalists, implying that they feel there’s a certain “standard” one has to reach before being called a minimalist.

-No one seemed clear on what exactly this standard looks like – is it owning a certain number of items?
+No one seemed clear on what exactly this standard looks like— is it owning a certain number of items?
 Only wearing neutral colours?
-Living in a certain sized home? – but it’s clear that quite a few of you feel there’s a set of standards one must live up to before you can ‘achieve’ minimalism.
+Living in a certain sized home?— but it’s clear that quite a few of you feel there’s some sort of standard one must live up to before you can “achieve” minimalism.

-To this I’d like to argue there is only one rule to being a minimalist:
+To this, I’d like to argue there is only one rule to being a minimalist: being true to yourself.